-Effective October 2, 2014, the U.S. Census Bureau (Census) Foreign Trade Regulations (FTR) mandated the filing of electronic export information (EEI) through the Automated Export System (AES) or AESDirect for all used self-propelled vehicles, regardless of value or country of destination.
-Importers and exporters of used self-propelled vehicles need to keep in mind that this new condition is in addition to the current 72-hour notice requirements.
+Effective October 2, 2014, the U.S. Census Bureau (Census) Foreign Trade Regulations (FTR) mandated the filing of Electronic Export Information (EEI) through the Automated Export System (AES) or AESDirect for all used self-propelled vehicles, regardless of value or country of destination.
+Importers and exporters of used self-propelled vehicles need to keep in mind this new condition is in addition to the current 72-hour notice requirements.

-Any self-propelled vehicle that has been purchased and then re-sold (even if the vehicle is only days old) is considered a used vehicle; and includes any automobile, truck, tractor, bus, motorcycle, motor home, and any other self-propelled machinery or equipment.
+Any self-propelled vehicle that has been purchased and re-sold (even if the vehicle is only days old) is considered a used vehicle; and includes any automobile, truck, tractor, bus, motorcycle, motor home, and any other self-propelled machinery or equipment.
 However, the requirement to file AES does not apply to dealer-to-dealer transactions when the equipment is brand new.

-Automated Export System filing is now mandatory.
-These regulations apply to all exports of any used-self-propelled vehicle from the U.S. For example, if you are planning to buy a vehicle in the USA and import it to Canada or another country, the new regulation in effect will make the export process a little more complicated.
-The U.S. exporter or appointed agent is now required to file electronic export information and report to the U.S. Census through AES to provide vehicle, shipper, and consignee information.
+If you are planning to buy a vehicle in the U.S. and import the vehicle into Canada or another country, the new regulation in effect will make the export process a little more complicated.
+The U.S. exporter or appointed agent is now required to file EEI and report to the U.S. Census through AES to provide vehicle, shipper, and consignee information.

 It is important to understand these requirements to avoid costly penalties.
-The CBP will begin to issue penalties on behalf of Census in amounts up to US $10,000 for non-compliance per violation.
+CBP will begin to issue penalties on behalf of Census in amounts up to $10,000 USD for non-compliance per violation.
 These penalties may be imposed for failure to file export information in AES, delayed filing, filing of false or misleading information, and any other violations of Foreign Trade Regulations.
-Canadian buyers of vehicles from the U.S. should start complying right now or risk having the vehicle held up at the border.
+Canadian buyers of vehicles from the U.S. should start complying right now or risk having their vehicle held up at the border.

 How Can I Get Help?